ibexa/documentation-developer/docs/content_management/field_types/form_and_template.md

 Your type has to be called `value`.
 In the example above, `CheckboxFieldType::class` is used, but you can use standard Symfony form type instead.

-It's good practice to encapsulate Fields with custom types as it allows easier templating.
+It's good practice to encapsulate fields with custom types as it allows easier templating.
 Type has to be compatible with your field type's `Ibexa\Core\FieldType` implementation.
-You can use a [`DataTransformer`]([[= symfony_doc =]]/form/data_transformers.html) to achieve that or just assure correct property and form field names.
+You can use a [`DataTransformer`]([[= symfony_doc =]]/form/data_transformers.html) to achieve that or assure correct property and form field names.

 ### FieldDefinitionFormMapperInterface